osefatul/flight-hotel-reservation-system/README.md

 # Travel and Stay System
-Travel and Stay is an advanced fullstack web application built using MERN technology upon microservices architecture.
+Travel and Stay is a sophisticated full-stack web application developed using the MERN technology stack and a microservices architecture.

 ### Intro
-T&S system is composed of several advanced features.
-In this application, a user can choose and reserve a destination for stays and then also book a ticket for travel to that destination or different as a package.
-This is an advanced full package system starting from searching a destination till check-in and receive boarding pass.
+The T&S system is equipped with numerous advanced features that allow users to easily plan and book their travel and accommodation.
+Using this application, users can search for and select a destination, choose and reserve a place to stay, and book a ticket for travel to that destination or a package that includes both stay and travel.
+This is an all-in-one system that allows users to plan their trip from start to finish, including checking in and obtaining their boarding pass.

-Both systems can be used as a one- choose a destination for stay and then book a ticket for travel to that destination. or just use any system individually/separately.
-No external API has been used, rather we developed our own system where an admin can create multiple hotels in the targeted stayed destination with different features as per request.
-The same way, another system has been developed for travels services as well.
+Both the travel and accommodation systems can be used together or independently.
+We have developed our own systems without relying on external APIs.
+The accommodation system allows an admin to create multiple hotels in the selected destination, each with custom features as desired.
+Similarly, the travel system has been developed to offer a range of travel services.

 ### Live Demo
 [Click Here for live project](tays-travels-system.netlify.app/)